Alpha Metallurgical Resources (NYSE:AMR) Issues Earnings Results

-Alpha Metallurgical Resources (NYSE:AMR – Get Rating) announced its quarterly earnings results on Monday.
-The energy company reported $17.01 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $14.22 by $2.79, MarketWatch Earnings reports.
-Alpha Metallurgical Resources had a return on equity of 114.75% and a net margin of 35.32%.
-The company had revenue of $911.24 million during the quarter, compared to analyst estimates of $858.50 million.
-During the same quarter in the previous year, the firm posted $20.52 EPS.
+Alpha Metallurgical Resources (NYSE:AMR – Get Rating) released its quarterly earnings results on Monday.
+The energy company reported $17.01 EPS for the quarter, beating analysts’ consensus estimates of $14.22 by $2.79, MarketWatch Earnings reports.
+The firm had revenue of $911.24 million for the quarter, compared to analyst estimates of $858.50 million.
+Alpha Metallurgical Resources had a net margin of 35.32% and a return on equity of 114.75%.
+During the same period in the previous year, the business earned $20.52 earnings per share.

 Alpha Metallurgical Resources Increases Dividend

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 5th.
-Stockholders of record on Thursday, June 15th will be given a dividend of $0.50 per share.
+Investors of record on Thursday, June 15th will be issued a dividend of $0.50 per share.
 This represents a $2.00 dividend on an annualized basis and a dividend yield of 1.25%.
+This is a positive change from Alpha Metallurgical Resources’s previous quarterly dividend of $0.44.
 The ex-dividend date is Wednesday, June 14th.
-This is an increase from Alpha Metallurgical Resources’s previous quarterly dividend of $0.44.
-Alpha Metallurgical Resources’s dividend payout ratio is 2.25%.
+Alpha Metallurgical Resources’s dividend payout ratio (DPR) is presently 2.25%.

-A number of institutional investors have recently bought and sold shares of the business.
-Vanguard Group Inc. boosted its position in Alpha Metallurgical Resources by 17.0% during the 3rd quarter.
-Vanguard Group Inc. now owns 1,492,124 shares of the energy company’s stock worth $204,182,000 after acquiring an additional 216,652 shares during the period.
-State Street Corp lifted its position in Alpha Metallurgical Resources by 23.4% in the 2nd quarter.
-State Street Corp now owns 933,025 shares of the energy company’s stock worth $120,755,000 after buying an additional 176,742 shares in the last quarter.
-Renaissance Technologies LLC lifted its position in Alpha Metallurgical Resources by 545.5% in the 1st quarter.
-Renaissance Technologies LLC now owns 304,115 shares of the energy company’s stock worth $40,131,000 after buying an additional 257,000 shares in the last quarter.
-Northern Trust Corp lifted its position in Alpha Metallurgical Resources by 262.2% in the 2nd quarter.
-Northern Trust Corp now owns 172,668 shares of the energy company’s stock worth $22,296,000 after buying an additional 125,002 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its position in Alpha Metallurgical Resources by 1.6% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 160,195 shares of the energy company’s stock worth $23,451,000 after buying an additional 2,461 shares in the last quarter.
-81.21% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the company.
+Advisor Group Holdings Inc. grew its position in shares of Alpha Metallurgical Resources by 9.9% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 730 shares of the energy company’s stock valued at $107,000 after acquiring an additional 66 shares during the period.
+Meeder Asset Management Inc. grew its position in shares of Alpha Metallurgical Resources by 19.0% in the 4th quarter.
+Meeder Asset Management Inc. now owns 500 shares of the energy company’s stock valued at $73,000 after acquiring an additional 80 shares during the period.
+Sei Investments Co. grew its position in shares of Alpha Metallurgical Resources by 5.5% in the 4th quarter.
+Sei Investments Co. now owns 1,693 shares of the energy company’s stock valued at $248,000 after acquiring an additional 89 shares during the period.
+Eqis Capital Management Inc. grew its position in shares of Alpha Metallurgical Resources by 6.2% in the 4th quarter.
+Eqis Capital Management Inc. now owns 1,766 shares of the energy company’s stock valued at $258,000 after acquiring an additional 103 shares during the period.
+Finally, Royal Bank of Canada grew its position in shares of Alpha Metallurgical Resources by 15.8% in the 3rd quarter.
+Royal Bank of Canada now owns 896 shares of the energy company’s stock valued at $123,000 after acquiring an additional 122 shares during the period.
+Institutional investors own 81.21% of the company’s stock.

 Alpha Metallurgical Resources Company Profile